 -Dr. Dennis Swift, "The Mystery of the Ica Stones: Did Man Walk With the Dinosaurs?," retrieved Sept 12, 2011, [http://www.dinosaursandman.com/research/Fortean_Times_Rebuttal.pdf]; See also Cientifico Descubre Dinosaurios en Ica [Scientists Describe Dinosaurs in Ica], Ojo-Lima, Sunday, October 3, 1993, p.
 7

 Are we to believe that a man living 500 years ago in South America was carving thousands of these stones just to try and fool people into believing the Biblical account of creation?
 Or were these stones carved by people who were simply depicting what they saw in nature?
-The fact that dinosaurs are so accurately recorded on the stones, in tandem with the scientific dinosaur models recreated from the bones, demonstrates that these were not just some mythological carving made up from the imagination, so an evolutionist must either say the stones are fake, or they have to believe that a crafty Christian time-traveled into the past to fool everyone.
+The fact that dinosaurs are so accurately recorded on the stones, in tandem with the scientific dinosaur models recreated from the bones, demonstrates that these were not just some mythological carving made up from the imagination, so an evolutionist must either say the stones are fake, or they have to believe that a crafty Christian time-traveled into the past and buried carved stones into the ground to fool the evolutionists.

 |In 1967, Dr. Cabrera picked 33 stones out of his collection and sent them to Maurico Hochshild Mining Company in Lima, Peru to be examined for age, and test to see if they had been recently deposited by a grave-robber who was carving them just to make extra money.
 Eric Wolf, geologist who worked at the MHMC laboratory sent back his signed analysis which read:|